ChloeZhou1997/personalwebpage/content/evergreen/notes-beyondgoodandevil-ch1.md

 Immanuel Kant's Table of Categories is a categorization of the twelve fundamental concepts of the understanding (Verstand) that Kant believed to be necessary for any meaningful experience.
-The Table of Categories consist of four sets of three categories each, representing the four primary functions of the understanding: quantity, quality, relation, and modality.
+The Table of Categories consists of four sets of three categories each, representing the four primary functions of the understanding: quantity, quality, relation, and modality.